matloff/fastStat/README.md

 probably learned in your probability course that it is "memoryless," which makes it a suitable model in some applications.

+Note that, as models, these are necessarily inexact.
+No distribution in practice is exactly normal, for instance.
+No one is 900 feet tall, and no one has a negative height.
+For that matter, a normal distribution is continuous, whereas X is discrete, both due to sampling from a finite population and because our measuring instruments have only finite precision.

 ## <a name="normal">Lesson 3:  Conceptual Populations</a>

 In the opinion poll example, it is clear as to which population is